guserav/webengineering_chat_server/dummyConfigs/README.md

 ##database
-All options for the database connection.
+All options for the database pool connection.
-WIP
+The config object is passed plain to the database connection therefor it should have the form of the [specification](https://github.com/mysqljs/mysql#pool-options)